robolaunch/ros-tracker/README.md

 X is either 1 or 2.

 `system` gives system usage information.

 `processes` gives a list of running processes, their PIDs, and CPU usages.

 `topics` gives a list of ROS topics.

 `services` gives a list of ROS services.

 `nodes` gives a list of ROS nodes.

 `network` gives a list of network interfaces and their IP addresses.

 ROS1 and ROS2 outputs are completely different.
 For now, it only gives the CLI interface outputs.

-For fast check, you can execute `curl http://127.0.0.1:5000/ros2/topics` and inspect the output to see if the server is running and functioning.
+For fast check, you can execute `curl http://127.0.0.1:5000/rosX/topics` and inspect the output to see if the server is running and functioning.

+### To-Do
 - [ ] System Info
 - - [X] Total CPU usage
 - - [ ] Each core usage